Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

-To highlight the differences between MCP and non-MCP faults, we randomly sample a set of non-MCP faults using a 95\% confidence level and a 5\% confidence interval, resulting in 339 faults.
+To highlight the differences between MCP and non-MCP faults, we construct the comparison group from the same bug-related issue pool used in the preceding analysis.
+Specifically, after identifying 407 MCP-related issues from the 3,282 bug-related closed issues, the remaining 2,875 issues constitute the non-MCP comparison population.
+Because these issues come from the same repository corpus, collection period, and filtering pipeline, the comparison controls for project context while distinguishing MCP-related faults from other bug-related issues in MCP server repositories.
+We randomly sample 339 issues from this finite population using a 95\% confidence level, a 5\% confidence interval, and a conservative 50\% population proportion.
+Thus, the comparison group should be interpreted as representative of non-MCP faults within our collected MCP-server repository corpus, rather than as a general sample of all software faults.
 Fig.~\ref{fig:mcp-non-mcp} shows the comparison of the mentioned metrics for MCP and non-MCP faults.
-To ensure about the significancy of differences between MCP and non-MCP faults, we compare MCP and non-MCP faults using the \textit{Mann–Whitney U} test~\cite{mann_test_1947}, a non-parametric test that assesses whether two independent groups differ in their distributions.
+To assess the significance of differences between MCP and non-MCP faults, we compare MCP and non-MCP faults using the \textit{Mann–Whitney U} test~\cite{mann_test_1947}, a non-parametric test that assesses whether two independent groups differ in their distributions.
 Since \textit{Vargha–Delaney A$_{12}$} is directly derived from the U statistic and remains fully interpretable for two-group nonparametric comparisons, we compute \textit{Vargha–Delaney A$_{12}$} effect size to quantify the magnitude of these differences.
 Table~\ref{tbl:mcp-non-mcp} highlights the \textit{p-value} and effect size of comparison between MCP and non-MCP faults, with respect to various metrics.

-Regarding the \textit{number of comments} and the \textit{number of comments per collaborator}, Figures~\ref{fig:mcp-non-mcp:num-comments} and~\ref{fig:mcp-non-mcp:comment-collab} show that MCP-related faults exhibit higher average values for both metrics.
-This observation can be attributed to the novelty of MCP and its associated fault types within the development community.
-As a result, developers tend to engage in more extensive discussions to accurately understand the MCP-related fault characteristics, underlying root causes, and observable symptoms.
-It should also be noted that, although no statistically significant difference is observed in the \textit{number of collaborators} involved in MCP versus non-MCP faults, Fig.~\ref{fig:mcp-non-mcp:num-collab} shows that MCP-related faults involve a higher average number of collaborators.

-In contrast, the time required to fix issues and the experience of the developer who fixed the issue are, on average, higher for non-MCP faults, as illustrated in Figures~\ref{fig:mcp-non-mcp:fix-time} and~\ref{fig:mcp-non-mcp:fix-exp}.
-The higher experience level of developers who fix non-MCP faults can be attributed to the specialization of development roles within MCP servers, as well as to the fact that MCP-related functionality constitutes only a subset of the overall system.
-Specifically, developers with deep expertise in the MCP core and LLM-related components typically concentrate on MCP-specific issues and are less involved in non-MCP modules, such as user interface or networking components.
-Consequently, non-MCP faults are more frequently fixed by developers with broader, system-wide experience rather than specialized MCP expertise.